jagsgon/blog-api/README.md

 # Assumptions / Miscellaneous:
 - Security is handled by SSL : https
+- We should implement JWT based authentication and authorization in Next version, for better security controls. // time constraint
 - Automated unit tests not implemented due to time constraint.
 - Change you mongoDB url in package.json in config.mongo_url